vnetcon/curvy/README.md

 * Build your app using plain html/css/javascript or frameworks like Angular, React, Vue etc.
 * Map json to html elements with one method
 * Create REST API using plain sql files
+* built-in endpoint for sending html emails
+* built-in endpoints for saving and retrieving files to/from database

 ## Quick start (comming soon)
 To get started